 </Directory>

-ErrorLog /var/log/httpd/daloradius/users/error.log
+ErrorLog /var/log/httpd/daloradius-users-error.log

-CustomLog /var/log/httpd/daloradius/users/access.log combined
+CustomLog /var/log/httpd/daloradius-users-access.log combined

 </VirtualHost>

-sudo rm /etc/httpd/conf.d/welcome.conf
+sudo rm -f /etc/httpd/conf.d/welcome.conf

-sudo yum -y install policycoreutils-python-utils
+sudo dnf -y install policycoreutils-python-utils

-sudo semanage fcontext -a -t httpd_sys_rw_content_t "/var/www/daloradius(/.*)?"
+sudo semanage fcontext -a -t httpd_sys_rw_content_t "/var/www/daloradius/var(/.*)?"

 sudo restorecon -Rv /var/www/daloradius